Apartment Sales Decline for the First Time Since 2009

 RCA says the pullback in volume is most likely being driven by price sensitivity among purchasers, who would like to buy, but who can’t find deals providing an appropriate amount of yield at this point in the cycle.

 Even for buyers who could find the necessary yield, transactions were difficult.
 Newcomer Blackfin went from zero to nearly 2,000 units during the last quarters of 2017, but returns were not easy to find.

 REITs such as Equity Residential and Essex Property Trust led the acquisition parade coming out of the 2009 recession.
-During the past couple of years, however their acquisitions have fallen because their stock price is trading at a discount compared to the value of their portfolios.
+But during the past couple of years, their acquisitions have fallen because their stock price is trading at a discount compared to the value of their portfolios.

 “It is a mixed bag within the REIT sector, as AvalonBay and MAA [which bought Post Properties and Colonial Properties Trust during the past five years] have been pretty quiet this year after a more active 2016, while Camden and Equity Residential came back to the acquisition market in 2017, after doing little [Equity] to nothing [Camden] on acquisitions in 2016,” says Conor Wagner a Residential Analyst with Green Street Advisors.

 RCA says this selectiveness from buyers manifested itself in the growth of single-asset sales in non-major metro areas.
 In those markets, cap rates were 150 basis points higher in Q4 2017 than in the six major metro areas (Boston, New York, Washington, Southern California and Northern California and Seattle).
 Except for some notable transactions, such as Greystar’s September purchase of Monogram Residential Trust, large-portfolio deals fell in 2017, even in smaller markets.